 As a wife myself, I can tell you that marriage is not easy, but it’s totally worth it.
 Here are my top 5 tips for couples in committed relationships who want to take their relationships to the next level.

 1. Drop The Expectations

 When people get together, they often expect the other person to fulfill their needs.
 However, expectations are one of the most powerful tools for destroying your marriage.
 If you want to “change” your spouse or the way they behave around you, you’re in big trouble—and you need to get your priorities straight.

 The only thing you can change is your attitude about your partner.
 It doesn’t matter if it is about something silly, like always forgetting to take out the trash, or about something serious, like a drinking problem.

 The only way to deal with it is to tell the other person how that makes you feel, and, literally, do nothing afterwards.
 It’s up to them whether or not they are going to do something about it.
-Drop your expectations, articulate your needs your partner, and watch the magic happens.
+Drop your expectations, articulate your needs your partner, and watch the magic happen.

 2. Don’t Take Things Personally

 This is a tip from a person who used to be very sensitive and felt very vulnerable while having a fight.
 My husband and I have had a couple of very big arguments over the years—and I remember feeling so frustrated and hurt once they were over.

 But the thing is, I felt almost exactly the same when he just made a comment about something insignificant.
 I was having a hard time separating my self-image from my feelings.